mysteryx93/Modern.Net-Tutorial/6_UnitTesting.md

 Integration Tests mean that you run your code in the real world: with real files and/or with real web services.

 If you build a car, you could say that unit testing is running the engine in a garage to ensure it behaves.
 Integration test is driving the car on the highway.
 In both cases, you may have a hundred different tests to perform.
 How should the brakes behave when turning in the snow?
 Do the new brakes perform as well in the same circumstance?
 Can you cold-start the car at -40°C?
+Then you have a series of unit tests on the exhaust regarding noise and emissions at various temperatures.

 ### Mocks